Creativity Without Borders

 “Forgetfulness” is sponsored by the Institute for Creativity, Arts, and Technology, where Bukvic serves as director of creativity and innovation.
 Both the institute and the College of Liberal Arts and Human Sciences—along with other transdisciplinary initiatives throughout the university—offer experiential-learning opportunities to prepare students of all disciplines to thrive in the current workforce as well as future ones.

-Virginia—is yet another example of the university going beyond boundaries, said Rosemary Blieszner, dean of the College of Liberal Arts and Human Sciences.
+Innovation Campus — the Virginia Tech initiative that will complement the new Amazon headquarters in Northern Virginia — is yet another example of the university going beyond boundaries, said Rosemary Blieszner, dean of the College of Liberal Arts and Human Sciences.

 “The new campus will transcend traditional academic practices,” she added.
 “It will do more than train graduate students in computer science and related fields.
 It will also provide students from a range of backgrounds with opportunities that ground them in transdisciplinary studies, such as in technology-inflected humanities.

 “With such blending of technologies with arts and humanities and social sciences, Hokies will enter new employment markets with skillsets for pioneering real and virtual worlds.”